mixpanel/docs/pages/docs/features/advanced.md

 ### Interpret Email Results

-When your analysis email says “no interesting segments”, this means that none of the segments you analyzed were behaving significantly differently from the overall population at a large enough volume.
+When your analysis email says "no interesting segments", this means that none of the segments you analyzed were behaving significantly differently from the overall population at a large enough volume.
 To resolve this issue, try extending the date range of the report or try a different report.

 If the analysis request included dates in the past five days, and is sent from mobile SDK, data may be delayed and therefore not included at the time of the analysis.
 Likewise, the date window selected might still fall under conversion window, and more conversions have yet to come through.